yellows8/3ds_homemenuhax/README.md

 Due to AM access / etc being required with >v1.2, this app is not usable with regular ninjhax v1.x without additional hax.
 Use \*hax >=v2.x instead.

 # Themes
-The below only applies for <=10.5.0-30, with >=10.6.0-31 menuhax doesn't affect themes since the exploit isn't theme-data related.
-The theme-install menus are disabled in menuhax_manager if menuhax was last installed for >=10.6.0-31.
+The below only applies for USA/EUR/JPN <=10.5.0-X, with >=10.6.0-X menuhax doesn't affect themes since the exploit isn't theme-data related.
+The theme-install menus are disabled in menuhax_manager if menuhax was last installed with a non-theme-data exploit.

 Starting with v2.0, you can now use menuhax with an actual theme you want.
 After installing v2.0(nothing higher), you have to enter the Home Menu theme-settings menu first, so that it can create the seperate extdata files.
 Under the menuhax_manager, there are menu options for installing custom-themes with menuhax already setup, and for setting up one of the Home Menu built-in "Basic: {color}" themes as a "custom-theme".